itssadon/7daysofcode/README.md

 - All Javascript MUST be written in >=ES6
 - Use Github repository for version control.
 - Host a working version of the application on Github-Pages.
-- The application must make use of the following Service Worker
+- The application must make use of the following:
+    - Service Worker
-    Cache API
+    - Cache API
-    IndexedDB
+    - IndexedDB

-* You are not to use any service worker library
+You are not to use any service worker library

 Submit your completed project at http://bit.ly/7daysofcode